Water Wells

 One well pumps approximately 1,800 gallons (6,814 liters) per day.

-One to two people in each village are trained in basic well maintenance to ensure common repairs can be made.
+1-2 people in each village are trained in basic well maintenance to ensure common repairs can be made.

 Communities are connected to local supply chains for spare parts.